 Shopping in Roppongi can be a high-end experience, but regular events (like the Christmas Markets) and yearly sales make it more accessible to everyone.
 The two most well-know shopping malls in the area are Tokyo Midtown and Roppongi Hills.

-Of course both have a wide variety of midrange to luxury brand fashion and boutique stores for the whole family.
-As you would expect from these kinds of shops, you can expect the available styles to be a little fancy and the price tags to be little heavy.
-If you’re a foreign visitor to Japan and want to spend up big, keep your eye out for shops offering tax-free shopping.
+Of course, both have a wide variety of midrange to luxury brand fashion and boutique stores for the whole family.
+You can expect the available styles to be a little fancy, and the price tags to be little heavy.

 Other personal shopping recommendations include:

-• The Cover Nippon: A high end shop in Tokyo Midtown that honors Japanese craftmanship selling lacquerware, pottery, and clothes.
+- The Cover Nippon: A high-end shop in Tokyo Midtown that honors Japanese craftmanship selling lacquerware, pottery, and clothes.

 5. Face your fear with Maman

 We kept you hanging, but you can probably see why.
 A must-see in Roppongi — especially for the arachnophobes among us — is Louise Bourgeois’ Maman.
 At a little over 9m tall and 10m wide, the stainless steel and bronze statue is the stuff of nightmares, but thankfully won’t be chasing you anywhere.
-If you stand beneath this mammoth creation, you can see its 26 marble eggs.
-The piece is the artist’s ode to her mother, a weaver in Paris, with her encapsulation of weaving, spinning, nature and protection.

-Maman can be found at Roku Roku Plaza in Roppongi Hills.
-It’s a popular meeting place (we wonder why?) and great for pictures.
-To truly capture its grandeur, try kneeling down and aiming your camera upward.
-This way, you’ll not only capture the sheer size of the spider but also get the high-rise building towering in the background.
+To properly capture its grandeur, try kneeling down and aiming your camera upward.
+This way, you’ll not only capture the sheer size of the spider, but also get the high-rise building towering in the background.

 6. Hang out with space fish at Mohri Garden

-In Roppongi Hills you’ll also find a 350-year-old resting spot with beautiful views and even cherry blossoms.
+In Roppongi Hills, you’ll also find a 350-year-old resting spot with beautiful views and cherry blossoms.
 We recommend grabbing a takeout sandwich bento from the nearby Grand Food Hall (¥1,080) or a pizza from Salvatore Cuomo and sitting in the park.
 The best time is to go during the late blooming season, when the sakura is falling all around you.

-These little silvery fish were once common in flooded rice paddies but have suffered from a susceptibility to pesticides and fertilizer run-off.
+These little silvery fish were once common in flooded rice paddies, but have suffered from susceptibility to pesticides and fertilizer run-off.
 These ones, however, are the much-studied descendants of those that orbited the earth on the Space Shuttle Columbia as part of research into extra-terrestrial reproduction in 1994.
-The release of these tiddlers into the pond was an effort to reflect Roppongi Hill’s unique blend of Japanese traditions with 21st-century urban lifestyles — basically spacefish in a beautiful pond — what’s not to like?

-7. Chow down on some delicous international food
+7. Chow down on delicous international food

 You’ll easily be able to find kebabs, falafels, pizza, as well as delicious brunch and good ol’ British pub options.
 Our personal recommendations include:

-• Downtown B’s Indian Kitchen: Serving home-style Indian classics including spicy curries and tender tandoori chicken.
+- Downtown B’s Indian Kitchen: Serving home-style Indian classics including spicy curries and tender tandoori chicken.
 Recognized as one of the best Indian restaurants in Tokyo.

-• Pizzakaya: The best place to get Californian-style pizza.
+- Pizzakaya: The best place to get Californian-style pizza.
 Gluten-free options are also available.

-• Ruby Jack’s Seafood & Steak: A contemporary steakhouse and bar where you can enjoy premimum cuts of steak and mouthwatering seafood.
+- Ruby Jack’s Seafood & Steak: A contemporary steakhouse and bar where you can enjoy premimum cuts of steak and mouthwatering seafood.

 8. Learn about drastic dedication at Nogi Shrine

-For those with a taste for the macabre, Nogi Shrine is the one to visit.
+For those with a taste for the macabre, Nogi Shrine is the place to visit.
 Dedicated to General Nogi Maresuke and his wife, the shrine and adjacent house are home to some dark history and chilling artifacts.
-When Emperor Meiji died on December 13th 1912, the couple decided to prove their honor by joining him in death.
-The General performed seppuku (disembowelment) whilst his wife slit her throat with a knife.

 The house in which they took their lives is next to the shrine, and is only open to visitors for two days a year: the eve and anniversary of their death.
 You can, however, glimpse a bloodstained shirt from a raised walkway, if you so please.
-If you like to combine your dark-tourism with some bargain-hunting (and who-doesn’t?), there is a popular flea market here on the 4th Sunday of every month.

 10. Follow your sweet tooth to Toraya

-If you’re thinking of trying some traditional sweets, you may as well do so at the best known-name in Japanese confectionery.
-Originally started in Kyoto, Toraya has over 500 years of experience in creating fresh wagashi (small sweets) for beautiful gifts or indulgent treats.
-This branch houses not only a shop and cafe, but also a gallery where you can learn about various things related to wagashi.
+This branch houses not only a shop and cafe, but also a gallery where you can learn about all things wagashi.
 The exhibitions change from time to time, so it’s always worth stopping by if you’re in the area.

-11. Watch theater or a late night show
+11. Watch theater or a late-night show

 If dancing on sticky club floors isn’t quite your thing, but you still want to soak up the local entertainment scene, there are other ways to enjoy Roppongi’s nightlife.
 One option is the Tantra Tokyo Burlesque Show.
-While it’s set in a club, the focus is on watching dancers rather than dancing yourself.
+While it’s set in a club, the focus is on watching dancers, rather than dancing yourself.

-Prefer something a little more low-key?
+Prefer something a little more low key?
 Check out what’s on at the EX Theater Roppongi.
 This versatile venue hosts everything from live concerts and stage performances to film screenings, offering a more relaxed evening out.

 12. Immerse yourself at teamLab

 From flowers blooming right before your eyes to a bright blue waterfall flowing down the walls, the art here truly moves without borders.
-For more insight on the exhibition and how to score those in-demand tickets, check out our teamLab Borderless Tokyo guide.
+For more insight on the exhibitions and how to score those in-demand tickets, check out our teamLab Borderless Tokyo guide.

 13. Bonus: Sip on matcha, go sake tasting, or see some street art

-Roppongi might not be the first place you’d think of for matcha — and you’d be right.
-However, there is a hidden gem here.
 Behind an unassuming door on a residential street is Wasachi, a small and contemporary tea house founded by Takuma Yamanaka.
-Speaking with Yamanaka about his vision, he shared that he wants “to create a place where people from around the world can enjoy matcha.”
-And he’s done just that, from international artists to world-renowned chefs, many have called his matcha latte the best in Tokyo.
+He wanted “to create a place where people from around the world can enjoy matcha.”
+And he’s done just that — from international artists to world-renowned chefs, many have called his matcha latte the best in Tokyo.

 There may not be as much street art in Roppongi as in Shibuya, but it’s still fun to wander the area and see what kind of stickers or unexpected public art you might discover.